ENG7006/meta/coding-lessons/coding-lesson-1.md

 ```
 Now, what do ```mouseX``` and ```mouseY``` do?
 They are **variables**: entities whose values can vary.
 You won't be dealing with them yourself until next week, but I want to float the concept now.

 No, but what do these things do?
+How might we find out?
 There are few ways of thinking about this.

 ##### p5.js Reference
 First, we can look up the [p5.js reference](http://p5js.org/reference/) for each of the functions: [createCanvas](http://p5js.org/reference/#/p5/createCanvas), [background](http://p5js.org/reference/#/p5/background), and [rect](http://p5js.org/reference/#/p5/rect), as well as the two variables, [mouseX](http://p5js.org/reference/#/p5/mouseX) and [mouseY](http://p5js.org/reference/#/p5/mouseY).